gnietof/Quantum/cheat/tips_filtering.md

 ```
 <img width="911" height="436" alt="image" src="https://github.com/user-attachments/assets/1bdc1418-6fcb-40df-95e7-4f8bd60b2595" />

--We may then filter by the tags.
+- We may then filter by the tags.
   - Wild cards or partial matches are not allowed.
   - Multiple tags are considered as an AND between them.
 ```